 “Trash pizzas” is fun to say, but it turns out they may also be incredibly useful.

 Much of the trash from space missions is plastic, made of polyethylene, and better at reducing radiation than metals.
-These trash discs can be outfitted to space vessels to increase radiation shielding as the astronauts travel further along on their voyage.
+These trash discs can be outfitted to space vessels to increase radiation shielding as the astronauts travel farther along on their voyage.

 Providing a source of water